 Recycling and Sustainability at Gardening Enfield

-Gardening Enfield is committed to creating an eco-friendly waste disposal area and a practical, sustainable rubbish gardening area that supports local biodiversity and reduces landfill.
+Entrance to Gardening Enfield eco-friendly waste disposal area with compost bays Gardening Enfield is committed to creating an eco-friendly waste disposal area and a practical, sustainable rubbish gardening area that supports local biodiversity and reduces landfill.
 Our approach combines on-site composting, careful sorting of garden discard, and reuse programmes to keep valuable organic matter in the local circular economy.
 We describe how our green infrastructure, partnerships and transport choices work together to reduce carbon, improve soils and increase recycling across the borough.
 This page outlines targets, local facilities, and the everyday recycling activities we promote in the community.

 We have set a clear recycling percentage target to drive progress: Gardening Enfield aims to reach 65% recycling of garden and related waste by 2030.
 That target covers green waste, woody material, soil-bearing loads and associated packaging that comes from gardening projects.
 To get there we are increasing capacity in our sorting bays, improving signage in the sustainable rubbish gardening area, and running regular training for crews and volunteers so separation at source is easier and contamination is reduced.

+A young woman with long brown hair, wearing a wide-brimmed straw hat, yellow gardening gloves, and a red and white checkered shirt, is kneeling on a neatly maintained green lawn in a backyard garden.
+She is smiling while arranging or planting bright yellow and white flowers in a shallow wooden or garden bed.
+In the background, there are lush green bushes and leafy trees, indicating a healthy and well-kept outdoor space.
+The garden features a combination of grassy areas, flower beds, and natural foliage, with sunlight illuminating the scene, suggesting a clear, bright day.
+This outdoor setting is typical of a private garden in Enfield, suitable for gardening and landscaping services that focus on enhancing outdoor sustainability and plant care.
 Our operational model links local collection routes with nearby transfer hubs and regional processing facilities.
 We coordinate with borough transfer stations and adjacent North London transfer facilities to ensure green waste is taken to the most suitable plant: composting facilities for food and green organics, chipping and mulching plants for woody material, and designated depots for soil remediation.
 The borough's approach to waste separation — kerbside green bins, dry recycling, glass and residual waste streams — is mirrored at our sites so that gardeners see a consistent separation message no matter where they drop off material.

 How the eco-friendly waste disposal area works